-The FPA Board comprises 4 senior industry representatives and an independent Chair and Chief Executive.
+The FPA Board comprises of the Chair, Chief Executive, Chair of Compliance Committee and 2 Non Executive Directors.
 The Board is responsible for setting the FPA’s strategic direction and agrees amendments to the Rules and Code of Practice, in response to changes in the industry and customer need.

-The Compliance Committee is absolutely separate from and independent of the Board.
-Its members come from legal, regulatory, risk and compliance backgrounds and are focussed on ensuring providers comply with the Rules and Code of Practice.
+The Compliance Committee members come from legal, regulatory, risk and compliance backgrounds and are focussed on ensuring providers comply with the Rules and Code of Practice.
 They have no association or connection with any provider.

-The FPA is funded by a nominal fee paid by registered providers, which varies according to the level of plans that they sell.
+The FPA is funded by fees paid by registered providers, which varies according to the level of plans that they sell.
 These fees are designed to not be a barrier for any provider seeking registration and are capped so that we are never over reliant on one individual provider for income.

 Since our formation in 2002 we have overseen the operation of the vast majority of providers in the market.
 Through this period no FPA registered firm has failed and the FPA has worked with providers to improve standards across the industry – in turn delivering an improved service to the thousands of customers each year who are purchasing prepaid funeral plans .